JulieHM/coralQuest/README.md

 The application can be accessed by opening the following link [https://coral-reef-awareness.web.app/]

-To try out the application, you can log in using the following username and password, or contact julieholtemotland@hotmail.com or <karen mail>
+To try out the application, you can log-in using the following username and password, or contact julieholtemotland@hotmail.com or <karen mail>
 - username: test@user.com
 - password: password123